lbeder/health-monitor-rails/README.md

 #### Sidekiq

 * `latency`: the latency (in seconds) of a queue (now - when the oldest job was enqueued) which is considered unhealthy (the default is 30 seconds, but larger processing queue should have a larger latency value).
+* `error_latency` & `warning_latency` : optionally, you can provide both the error latency and the warning latency (still in seconds) to provide divide between a concerning sidekiq queue, and one that should instill panic.

 #### Redis